Hmar People's Convention: History

 Following the signing of the Mizo Accord, the Mizo National Front gave up the fight for Greater Mizoram.
 Disappointment of Hmar groups in Southern Manipur and Northeast Mizoram led to the formation of the Hmar People's Convention.
 The main demand was for an autonomous self-governing area in Northern Mizoram.
 The group coordinated clashes with other militants groups such as the National Socialist Council of Nagaland and the United Liberation Front of Assam.

-Nine rounds of talks from 1992-1994 established a Memorandum of Settlement between the Mizoram Stae government and the HPC.
+Nine rounds of talks from 1992-1994 established a memorandum of settlement between the Mizoram State government and the HPC.
 The memorandum set up the Sinlung Hills Development council which would be placed under the 6th schedule of the Indian constitution.
 Further cultural rights and protections were provided in return for giving up arms and severing relationships with Assamese and Naga insurgent groups.

-Hmar groups continue to be discontent due to the failure to implement all agreed upon policies of the Memorandum of Settlement.
+Hmar groups continue to be discontent due to the failure to implement all agreed upon policies of the memorandum of settlement.
 In particular issues on the demarcation of the council, the appointment of leaders as opposed to elections and issues implementing the Hmar language in the Sinlung Hills District Council.